-Australians take over eight million trips overseas each year, and many live abroad.
+Australians take more than eight million trips overseas each year, and many live abroad.
 Travelling or living overseas can be an exciting and rewarding, but can also carry potential risks.
 Each year, approximately 20,000 Australians need consular assistance from the Department of Foreign Affairs and Trade or through our network of overseas missions.

 To help Australians avoid difficulties overseas, we maintain travel advisories for more than 160 destinations.

-What information is used to prepare travel advisories?
+What information is used in the advisories?

-How do we grade our advisories?
+How do we present the risks in our advisories?

 Level 1 – Exercise normal safety precautions